alexander-koch/golem/Bytecode.md

 | Subscript           | Description
 |---                  |---
 |getsub               | get the sub-element of the value, expects index (first) and value on top of the stack
+|setsub               | sets the sub-element of the value, same mechanism as above

 # Example compilation